Raoul Peck: Sometimes In April (2005)

-This HBO T.V. movie in English came out in 2005.
+This HBO English-language TV movie came out in 2005.
 In this war drama based on actual events, Raoul Peck describes Rwanda's 1994 massacre.
 A Hutu soldier (Idris Elba) fights for his family as they try to save themselves from being a part of the "almost 800,000 people" killed during the "uprising."

-After the success of Lumumba in the United States, T.V channel HBO, who bought and broadcast the film (the first English dubbed airing in American television), offered Raoul Peck a project that would later become Hotel Rwanda (United Artists, produced by Terry George).
+After the success of Lumumba in the United States, TV channel HBO, who bought and broadcast the film (the first English dubbed airing in American television), offered Raoul Peck a project that would later become Hotel Rwanda (United Artists, produced by Terry George).
 Raoul Peck posed a certain number of generally "unacceptable" conditions in the United States.
 He hesitated to make the film because of "the lack of film infrastructure."
 He wanted to be able to tell the story from the point of view of the Rwandan people and be able to shoot in Rwanda.
 Unexpectedly, Collin Collender, the President of HBO films, accepted all of his demands and the project began production.

 In 2001, while in Rwanda, Peck became overwhelmed and convinced of the need to react to the Rwandan Genocide.
 Peck then immersed himself in the story of Rwanda and studied multiple reports, books, documents and collected various testimonies to try to understand the Rwanda of today.

 Lumumba's success in Africa opened many doors for Raoul Peck, and he was able to shoot in Rwanda despite the initial difficulties (logistics, insurance, human resources).
 Peck said, "I felt we could make a film in which the Rwandan people can recognize themselves and participate at every level ... that it make sense to the people here first and then to the rest of the world…After many months here, we are convinced filming in Rwanda was the right thing to do…. every single line of this film, of the screenplay, is authentic and based on facts."

 The Rwandan people were the first to see the film because of the moral agreement that Raoul Peck concluded with them.
 An American studio even allowed the world premiere of Sometimes In April in African territory.
 Thousands of people watched two projections on a giant screen in the Kigali arena.
 "I could only imagine making this film if the Rwandans were the first to see it.
 Whatever the critics say does not matter to me.
 The only people whose judgment I would accept are the Rwandan people."

 In competition in Berlin, Sometimes in April, aired in the United States with huge success and was even broadcast by the national public chain, PBS, for free.
 This unique airing was made available to the public and followed by a panel discussion.

 Sometimes in April won "TV Program of the Year" at the AFI Awards (2006) and took home the award for 'Best Film' at the Durban International Film Festival (2005) in South Africa.